AnalyticsAutomated/analytics_automated/README.md

 and backing the "wrong horse" means if you have to change it can be very costly in terms of time, staffing and money.

-A_A is agnotic to the modeling software and technologies you choose to build your group around.
+A_A is agnostic to the modeling software and technologies you choose to build your group around.

 ### How it works